MIB Untraced Driver Accident Claims Explained

 Should your claim be successful, your solicitor will take a small, legally-capped success fee.
 This is deducted from your compensation as a percentage, which is limited by law, to allow you to keep the majority of what you receive.

 Contact our team of helpful advisors today to find out if working with a solicitor from our panel could be right for you.
-They can tell you more about the MIB claims process, and may be able to offer further help regarding MIB payout examples and how much compensation you could receive.
+They can tell you more about MIB claims, and may be able to offer further help regarding MIB payout examples and how much compensation you could receive.
 To get in touch:

 Thank you for reading our guide about how to make a claim through the MIB for an untraced driver accident.
 We hope you found it helpful.
 To learn more, please see below.